robert a heinlein and the old solar system

 For a podcast on They, see Roll Off A Tangent 27.

-Gazetteer references: For "If This Goes On - " see St Louis and Kansas City; for The Puppet Masters see Grinnell and Kansas City; for The Man Who Sold the Moon see Petersfield and Pike's Peak.
+Gazetteer references: For "If This Goes On - " see St Louis and Kansas City; for The Puppet Masters see: the Adirondacks - Grinnell - Kansas City; for The Man Who Sold the Moon see Petersfield and Pike's Peak.

 Extracts: Viewing memories on Mars - Farming on Ganymede - Economics of survival on the Moon - Dragonville on Venus - Matriarchal amphibians on Venus - Using a machete on an insect on Venus.